stefenphelps/stefenphelps.com/src/pages/blog/custom-grid-gutters-on-hubspot.md

 ---
 title: "Change the gutter size on HubSpot's drag-n-drop grid"
 description: "The default gap between columns on HubSpot's drag-n-drop pages can be difficult to change.
 Not anymore..."
-publishDate: '2022-01-24'
+publishDate: "2022-01-24"
-heroImage: '/images/edit-drag-and-drop-areas-in-page-editor.webp'
+heroImage: "/images/edit-drag-and-drop-areas-in-page-editor.webp"
-author: 'Stefen Phelps'
+author: "Stefen Phelps"
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
 ---

 The default [12-column grid system provided by HubSpot](https://github.com/HubSpot/cms-theme-boilerplate/blob/main/src/css/objects/_layout.css) for the drag-and-drop page editor is based off outdated CSS rules that are a huge pain to change without breaking things.